Our ability to access markets, undertake portfolio reviews enables our client to make successful decisions

 It’s funny, you’d think that with the omnipresence of such large companies like Facebook, Google, eBay or Uber, the smaller business might be off-the-hook when it comes to the risk of cyber-attack.
 Unfortunately, that’s not the case.
 Cyber-criminals take an equal opportunity approach when it comes to whom they wish to attack.
 Thus, any business with a digital presence is at risk.
 In many cases, it is more profitable for criminals to target and extort smaller businesses, committing large numbers of quick and relatively easy extortion attempts, as opposed to trying for one big fish.

 In February of this year, the Federal government announced changes to Australia’s data breach and retention laws – whereas before, reporting that your person or business experienced a data or information breach was voluntary.
-The ushering in of the new Federal laws now state that the reporting of any and all data breaches are mandatory.
+The ushering in of the new Federal laws now state that the mandatory data breach reporting in Australia is required for all incidents that meet the criteria.
 Most importantly though, the changing of federal cyber-security laws has meant a change in your cyber-liability coverage too.

 You may say to yourself, your existing plan may include some cover for business insurance or other forms of liability, but will likely not cover cyber liability specifically.
 Some plans may have specific exclusions with regards to any cyber-attacks you or your company may experience.
 Gerry Power, Head of Sales at Underwriting Firm, Emergence Insurance, stated recently that more education was needed about cyber risk dangers and that serious concern was that despite training efforts, around 15% of staff still clicked on phishing emails.